 Seenweg St. Moritz – Maloja

-The world-famous beauty of the Engadin St. Moritz region is not only owed by the unique lake plateau.
-A walk on the three icy wintry lakes is especially poetry.
+The world-famous beauty of the Engadin St. Moritz region is not only based on by the unique lake plateau.
+A walk on the three icy wintry lakes is especially poetic.

-From the Kempinski Grand Hotel des Bains the way passes the Olympic ski-jump, Lej March and down to Lej Champfèr.
-Take the right side to Surlej, along the Lake Silvaplana to Sils.
+From Kempinski Grand Hotel des Bains, the way passes the Olympic ski-jump, Lej March and extends down to Lej Champfèr.
+Take the right side to Surlej along Lake Silvaplana to Sils.

-When you arrive at the peninsula Chastè, walk over the frozen Lake Sils and toward the sun to Maloja.
+When you arrive at the peninsula Chastè, walk over the frozen Lake Sils towards the sun to Maloja.

 The philosopher’s trail on Muottas Muragl is recommended for inexperienced hikers.

-In about an hour the way leads seven magnificent kilometers along to the frozen mountain lake Lej Muragls.
-Ten signposts with the wisdom of major philosophers are thought-provoking.
+After about an hour, the trail goes for 7 magnificent km (4.3 mi) to the frozen mountain lake Lej Muragls.
+Ten signposts with the wisdom of major philosophers are found throughout the way, provoking thought.

 Muottas Muragl Toboggan Run

-There are 20 curves in all on the fastest of all the region’s toboggan runs; a vertical drop of 705 metres (2,313ft) over 4 kilometres (2.5 miles) guarantees plenty of action.
+There are 20 curves in all on the fastest of all the region’s toboggan runs, as well as a vertical drop of 705 m (2,313 ft).
+Over 4 km (2.5 mi), the trail guarantees plenty of action.

-By the time you get to the bottom, you only want one thing – to go up to the top again, and experience the thrill a second time.
+By the time you get to the bottom, you only want one thing – to go up to the top again to experience the thrill a second time.

 Toboggan Run Bergün

 Switzerland’s most famous toboggan run offers an unforgettable winter adventure for the whole family.
-The 5km (3 mile) route leads from Preda (1,800m/5,905ft) along the twisting, snow-covered Albula Pass road all the way down to Bergün (1,400m/4,593ft).
+The 5 km (3 mi) route leads from Preda (1,800 m (5,905 ft)) along the twisting, snow-covered Albula Pass road all the way down to Bergün (1,400 m (4,593ft)).
 Getting to the run is an adventure in itself.

-From St. Moritz, the Rhaetian Railway train winds through a landscape of fairy-tale beauty: the Albula, a UNESCO World Heritage site.
+From St. Moritz, the Rhaetian Railway train winds through a landscape of fairytale beauty: the Albula kmwn as UNESCO World Heritage Site.
 Toboggans can be rented from the railway stations of both Preda and Bergün.Back